trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > The DH key is only used if DH ciphers are used.
-Modern clients prefer `ECDHE` instead and if your Nginx accepts this preference then the handshake will not use the DH param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.
+Modern clients prefer `ECDHE` instead and if your NGINX accepts this preference then the handshake will not use the DH param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.

   > Most of the "modern" profiles from places like Mozilla's ssl config generator no longer recommend using this.